Nikita Matskharashvili: Club career

-He was raised in PFC CSKA Moscow youth system and played for their U19 squad in the 2016–17 UEFA Youth League and 2017–18 UEFA Youth League.
+He was raised in the PFC CSKA Moscow youth system and played for their U19 squad in the 2016–17 UEFA Youth League and 2017–18 UEFA Youth League.

 On 6 July 2018, he signed a three-year contract with FC Shinnik Yaroslavl.

 He made his debut in the Russian Football National League for FC Shinnik Yaroslavl on 15 September 2018 in a game against FC Krasnodar-2 as an 82nd-minute substitute for Dmitri Samoylov.